Level/leveldown/README.md

 #### `options`

-The only property currently available on the `options` object is `'sync'` *(boolean, default: `false`)*.
-If you provide a `'sync'` value of `true` in your `options` object, LevelDB will perform a synchronous write of the data; although the operation will be asynchronous as far as Node is concerned.
+The only property currently available on the `options` object is `sync` *(boolean, default: `false`)*.
+If you provide a `sync` value of `true` in your `options` object, LevelDB will perform a synchronous write of the data; although the operation will be asynchronous as far as Node is concerned.
 Normally, LevelDB passes the data to the operating system for writing and returns immediately, however a synchronous write will use `fsync()` or equivalent so your callback won't be triggered until the data is actually on disk.
-Synchronous filesystem writes are **significantly** slower than asynchronous writes but if you want to be absolutely sure that the data is flushed then you can use `'sync': true`.
+Synchronous filesystem writes are **significantly** slower than asynchronous writes but if you want to be absolutely sure that the data is flushed then you can use `{ sync: true }`.

 The `callback` function will be called with no arguments if the operation is successful or with a single `error` argument if the operation failed for any reason.